shpml/fundamentals/08_chapter/06_lesson.md

 z = z - 1;
 ```

 Whoa!
-That last one's pretty weird - how can z be on both sides of the `=`?
+That last one's pretty weird — how can `z` be on both sides of the `=`?
 What do you think happens there?

 The key is remembering how the `=` operator works.
 Before it assigns anything to the variable on the left, *it first evaluates the expression on the right*.
 This means that, if we have any expression like `x = x + 1;`, what we are doing is taking the old value of `x`, adding 1 to it, and storing this new result back in `x`.
 In short, we are "incrementing" x: increasing its value by 1, no matter its original value.